 Danube Sunset Cruise

 Danube River Cruise with buffet

 Budapest Folk Show & Dinner Cruise at 10pm

 16. Visit the largest synagogue in Europe and enjoy the inspiring atmosphere of the Jewish Quarter around

 The Dohány Street Synagogue is situated in the heart of the Jewish Quarter in Budapest.
 This impressive synagogue is known to be the largest one in Europe.
-There’s also a small jewish cemetery next to the synagogue building.
-The neighborhood around is one of the most vibrant ones in the city with dozens of bars (some of them in building ruins), which provide a really cool atmosphere, especially in summer, when the terraces are filled with people.
+There’s also a small Jewish cemetery next to the synagogue building.
+The neighbourhood around is one of the most vibrant ones in the city with dozens of bars (some of them in building ruins), which provide a really cool atmosphere, especially in summer, when the terraces are filled with people.